bradwestness/bradwestness.github.io/_posts/2016-01-26-crowdsourcing-democracy.md

 However, Congress' approval rating is [currently about 16%](http://www.gallup.com/poll/1600/Congress-Public.aspx).
 In 2008 it was approximately 20%, and during the Clinton presidency it hovered around 50%.
-It's Congress that the american people are dissatisfied with, not the office of the president.
+It's Congress that the American people are dissatisfied with, not the office of the president.
 We need a figurehead to meet with other national leaders and represent us on the world stage.
 But do we *need* Congress?